ppy/osu-wiki/news/2023/2023-04-20-project-loved-april-2023.md

 222 BPM, 1:44 | 6.23★\
 *description written by ::Horiiizon::{ user=8071438 }*

-*willow tree* (composed by ::Red Riding Hood::{ user=8050850 } and mapped by [Metzo](https://osu.ppy.sh/users/10633982)) is a serious reading challenge.
+*willow tree* (composed by ::Red Riding Hood::{ user=8050850 } and mapped by ::Metzo::{ user=10633982 }) is a serious reading challenge.
 It features Metzo's unique and recognisable take on slider velocity changes and takes it to an extreme.
 With the map constantly varying from especially high to low SVs, this large range means the map requires total focus and reading proficiency.
 On top of this, Metzo saves the hardest but most satisfying part of the map until last, introducing a unique gimmick that mixes slower notes with progressively speeding up notes, causing some difficult overlaps.
 Do you have what it takes?

 ## osu!catch

-The osu!catch Loved candidates were chosen by ::Dahcreeper::{ user=6926006 }, [fuhie](https://osu.ppy.sh/users/7620002), ::Kasumi-sama::{ user=6177263 } and [Wesley](https://osu.ppy.sh/users/2407265)!
+The osu!catch Loved candidates were chosen by ::Dahcreeper::{ user=6926006 }, ::fuhie::{ user=7620002 }, ::Kasumi-sama::{ user=6177263 } and ::Wesley::{ user=2407265 }!

 <div align="center">
     <video width="95%" controls>